 Groups currently offered by Life Care Wellness are listed on the RIGHT side of this page under the newsletter sign-up.
-Keep watching that space as NEW GROUPS are frequently added.
+Keep watching that space as NEW GROUPS frequently start.

-Group therapy if a form of counseling where treatment happens in a group, typically composed of one therapist and 6-12 participants.
+Group therapy if a form of counseling where treatment happens with multiple people, typically one therapist and 6-12 participants.
 Groups typically have a single focus, for example:

 - a problem the participants have in common (e.g. depression, grief, etc.),